fliermanrw/Project2.3/README.md

 # This is a project for the Hanze University.
 For this exercise a game server was provided.
 This game server is located in build_versions.
 This repo consists of the client that provides a user interface for the server.
 A client connects to the server and is able to play vs other players that are logged in.
 Our client has the ability to use **bot functionality** this uses the **MiniMax algorithm** to decide the next move.
-Also this **client provides a user interface for the server**
+Also this **client provides a user interface for the server.**
-At the end of the school period a Othello tournement is held where the AI bot's play against eachother.
+At the end of the school period a **Othello AI tournament** is held where the AI bot's play against eachother.

 # Deployment
 ![Image](deployment_diagram.PNG)